 (2) Try to take advantage of informal discussions before a meeting or a decision.
 This is where things tend to happen.

 (3) Adapt your communication.
-Speaking English for Europeans is much easier than for Japanese.
+For Westerners, speaking English is much easier than for the Japanese.
 Some Japanese still struggle to follow a conversation, so speak slowly and pause from time to time.

 And my last piece of advice for both: invest in relationships!
 That is something we all have in common.
 We work better together when we know each other better and enjoy being together.